Whistleblower Policy

 Compliance Officer & CEO - ceo@bbm.asn.au

-through BBM Youth Support’s independent third party consultant, EAP Assist.
-All reports can be made on the EAP Assist website here https://eapassist.com.au/whistleblower-program/ or contact EAP Assist on 0407086000
+through BBM Ltd’s independent third party consultant, EAP Assist.
+All reports can be made on the EAP Assist website https://eapassist.com.au/whistleblower-program/

 Those not wanting to reveal their identity can make an anonymous report.
-However, providing the whistleblower’s name when reporting wrongdoing will make it easier for BBM Youth Support to investigate the concern raised.
+However, providing the whistleblower’s name when reporting wrongdoing will make it easier for BBM Ltd to investigate the concern raised.
 For example the context in which wrongdoing was observed is likely to be useful information.

-Where no name is provided, BBM Youth Support will assess the disclosure in the same way as if identity had been revealed, and any investigation will be conducted as best as possible in the circumstances.
+Where no name is provided, BBM Ltd will assess the disclosure in the same way as if identity had been revealed, and any investigation will be conducted as best as possible in the circumstances.
 However, an investigation might not be possible unless sufficient information is provided.

 Employees and stakeholders disclosing wrongdoing will be protected and the investigation will be conducted in accordance with the principles of fairness and justice.